The Complete Guide to Non-Toxic Mattresses (Organic, Safe & Chemical-Free)

 Savvy Rest specializes in natural and organic mattresses that are customizable to your personal preferences.

-- Materials used: Natural latex (both Talalay & Dunlop), organic wool, organic cotton, recycled steel springs or wrapped coils in some models
+- Materials used: Natural latex (Dunlop & Talalay), organic wool, organic cotton, optional coil support

 - Flame retardant alternative: Wool

-- Where to buy: Savvy Rest stores, independent dealers or online
+- Where to buy: Dealers, Savvy Rest stores, online

 Sleep on Latex

-- Materials used: Natural latex, organic New Zealand wool, organic cotton
+- Materials used: Natural latex, organic wool, organic cotton

 - Flame retardant alternative: Wool